qi116/Quiz-Tool/README.md

   * Handles information sent back from server
 * Update - Brian Qi
   * Creates thread to wait for update message
   * Indicates to GUI program that an update has been made
+* ServerDataAccessor - Hawkins Peterson
+  * Accesses data from storage (ie pushing and pulling accounts / courses from storage)
+* ServerDataHandler - Hawkins Peterson
+  * Interpretes a message sent from the client using a switch statment
+  * Holds methods using ServerDataAccessor to store, get, and list, accounts, courses, quizzes and quiz submissions (along with other functionality)